Dayana-Pugachov/se_project_coffeeshop/README.md

 This is the second project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on the design brief.

+The project is a landing page of an imaginary coffee shop.

 ## Project features

 - Semantic HTML5